We offer the same premium services, career planning and resources to all candidates. Here’s what we offer for Executive MBAs:

 Job Search Resources

 In addition to the resources offered on this website, Executive MBA candidates can obtain access to many Weston Career Center resources.
-These include CAREERlink MBA, the online recruiting system used by the Weston Career Center to manage on-campus interviews, job postings, alumni networking contacts (ProNet database), company-sponsored information sessions and events.
+These include MBAFocus, the online recruiting system used by the Weston Career Center to manage job postings, company-sponsored information sessions, and events.

 Companies looking for experienced talent send us positions targeting a more experienced candidate.
-You can find these opportunities in the Alumni Job Board.
+You can find these opportunities in the Alumni Job Postings.